underdarknl/uweb3/README.md

 - In requests:
   - Self.method attribute
   - Method called Redirect #Moved from the response class to the request class so cookies that are set before a redirect are actually set.
+  - self.post.form attribute.
+This is the post request as a dict, includes blank values.
 - In pagemaker/new_login Users class:
   - Create user
   - Find user by name